Hispanic-American History Timeline

 Spanish explorer Hernando de Alarcon sails northward from Acapulco, along New Spain's Pacific coast, through the Gulf of California, enters the Colorado River, and becomes one of the first Europeans to reach what it is now California.
 He also confirms that California is not an island.

 After sailing with three ships and for three months, avoiding sandbars that slowed the journey, de Alarcon finds the mouth of the Colorado.
-He selects about 20 experience seamen, takes two boats, and spends 12 days leading the first Europeans to ascend the river for a considerable distance.
+He then selects about 20 experience seamen, takes two boats, and spends 12 days leading the first Europeans to ascend the river for a considerable distance.

 Their mission is to meet and resupply the simultaneous overland expedition into North America led by Francisco Vasquéz de Coronado.
 Although the meeting is not realized, de Alarcon's expedition finally discards a fictional legend.